konradybcio/konradybcio/README.md

-Welcome to my GitHub Profile!
+# Hello there! 👋🏻

-I'm a hobbyist Linux kernel / embedded developer.
+I'm Konrad, a 19 y/o hobbyist Linux kernel / embedded developer from Poland 🇵🇱.

 If you have a Qualcomm Snapdragon-powered device, I can probably make mainline Linux run on it! (or maybe I already did? 😉)

-Check out my (probably outdated) list of achievements over at konradybcio.pl/mywork!

 I'm a Reviewer for the linux-arm-msm project.
+I am also one of the folks that got Linux running on the 🍎 iDevices!

+Check out my (probably outdated) list of achievements over at [konradybcio.pl/mywork](https://konradybcio.pl/mywork)!

 If you appreciate my work, you can support me over at ko-fi: